MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

 [Agentless machine scanning](concept-agentless-data-collection.md) in Microsoft Defender for Cloud improves the security posture of machines connected to Defender for Cloud.
 Agentless machine scanning includes a number of capabilities, including scanning for software inventory, vulnerabilities, secrets, and malware.

-- Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.
+- Agentless scanning doesn't need any installed agents or network connectivity, and doesn't affect machine performance.
 - You can turn agentless machine scanning on or off, but you can't turn off individual capabilities.

 When you turn on Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan, agentless machine scanning is enabled by default.
 If needed, you can use the instructions in this article to turn on agentless machine scanning manually.